realChesta/slide-extractor/README.md

 - Navigate to the website where the player of your video is located.
 - (in Google Chrome) *Right click* the player and select `Inspect`.

+   Alternatively, you can also open the console directly and change the context from `top` to the player.

 - Paste the following into the console:

    ```javascript